Ninja-Squad/ninja-squad.github.com/_posts/2018-02-07-angular-cli-1.7.md

 layout: post
 title: What's new in Angular CLI 1.7?
 author: cexbrayat
-tags: ["Angular 2", "Angular", "Angular 4", "Angular 5", "Angular CLI"]
+tags: ["Angular 2", "Angular", "Angular 4", "Angular 5", "Angular 6", "Angular CLI"]
 description: "Angular CLI 1.7 is out!
-Which new features are included?"
+Which new features are included?
+App budgets, Angular 6 support, TypeScript 2.5 and 2.6, and more!"
 ---

 [Angular CLI 1.7.0](https://github.com/angular/angular-cli/releases/tag/v1.7.0) is out with some nice new features!

-If you want to upgrade to 1.7.0 without pain (or to any other version, BTW), I have created a Github project to help: [angular-cli-diff](https://github.com/cexbrayat/angular-cli-diff).
+If you want to upgrade to 1.7.0 without pain (or to any other version, by the way), I have created a Github project to help: [angular-cli-diff](https://github.com/cexbrayat/angular-cli-diff).
 Choose the version you're currently using (1.2.1 for example), and the target version (1.7.0 for example), and it gives you a diff of all files created by the CLI: [angular-cli-diff/compare/1.2.1...1.7.0](https://github.com/cexbrayat/angular-cli-diff/compare/1.2.1...1.7.0).
 You have no excuse for staying behind anymore!

 Let's see what new features we have!